-5. Apply power to the IMU and to the receiver.
-It is recommended that a back-up battery is placed between the receiver and its voltage supply to act as a power buffer if installed in a vehicle.
-When a vehicle engine is started, power can dip to 9.6 VDC or cut-out to ancillary equipment causing the receiver and IMU to lose lock and calibration settings.
+- 5. Apply power to the SPAN-CPT.
+See Figure 6 on the following page. - ☑ It is recommended that you place a back-up battery between the SPAN-CPT and its voltage supply as a power buffer if installed in a vehicle.
+When a vehicle engine is started, power can dip to 9.6 V DC or cut-out to ancillary equipment.